 - Watch your teens gain confidence in their faith, develop as writers and grow academically.

-- Purchase this Sonlight history curriculum package and you'll get free shipping (lower 48), a one-year guarantee and other perks.
+- Purchase this Sonlight Christian church history package and you'll get free shipping (lower 48), Forum access, a one-year guarantee and other perks.

 Overview of the History

 We've formatted History 220 for independent study, if desired.
 Your History and Bible Parent Guide and separate History and Bible Student Guide weave materials together cohesively to direct your students with confidence each day.

 The Parent Guide mirrors the Student Guide, but also includes answers and extra notes.
 So you can discuss their reading, check their progress, and bolster their academic and spiritual learning.

 History and Biographies

 Sonlight's 220 History of the Christian Church seeks to give young people an understanding of their extended family of believers and their heritage as citizens of God's kingdom.
 It teaches both traditional "Church History," as well as the expansion of the Gospel from the early days in the Roman Empire until now.
 It seeks to answer questions such as: What has God done through history?
 How is he moving today?
 How are we part of the global Body of Christ, and how is the Body bigger than our local churches and denominations?

 Church History can offer a more accurate perspective on Christianity – both the good and the bad.
 We don't have to pretend Christians have only helped the world.
 Nor do we have to think that the violent Crusades are a valid representation of most of Church History.
 We can celebrate the hope, compassion, freedom, and progress Christianity has brought society, while understanding the uncomfortable realities of our history.